englekk/handbook-docs/Fuse/13 - Fuse Troubleshooting Guide.md

 # $(Fuse Troubleshooting Guide)

-## Cannot connect to daemon
+## Connection issues

-### Symptom
+### A network error occurred

-- You get a message `fuse: A network error occurred: Could not resolve host '<your hostname>' Please check your network setup and try again.`
+You get a message saying `fuse: A network error occurred: Could not resolve host '<your hostname>' Please check your network setup and try again.`

-### Solution
+#### Solution

-- You have an issue with your network.
+There is an issue with your network.
 Try doing `ping $(hostname)` in a terminal.
 If you get an error message, you have to fix your network setup before you continue.

-### Symptom
+### FailedToConnectToDaemon

-- You get a stack trace with `FailedToConnectToDaemon` somewhere in it
+You get a stack trace with `FailedToConnectToDaemon` somewhere in it

-### Solution
+#### Solution

 - First, try to stop the Fuse daemon.
  - Windows: Right click on the Fuse icon in the tray, click "Exit"